ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-uiColor">uiColor</a></td>
 			<td>CKEditor 5 comes with a concept of much more powerful themes, where almost every aspect of the UI can be styled easily.
-See the {@link framework/theme-customization Theme customization guide} and {@link examples/theme-customization Theme customization example}.
+See the {@link framework/theme-customization Theme customization} guide and {@link examples/theme-customization Theme customization example}.
 Thanks to {@link framework/theme-customization#customization-with-css-variables CSS variables} rebuilding the editor is not needed to change its styles.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-undoStackSize">undoStackSize</a></td>